 The Easter Vigil marks the movement from darkness to light as we celebrate the hope given us by Christ’s empty tomb.
 We gather to light the New Fire, hear readings chronicling God’s saving deeds in history, and celebrate the first Eucharist of Easter.
 Following the service, the celebration continues at the Paschal Party in the Great Hall.

 Easter morning celebrates the risen Christ with songs and shouts of Alleluia!
 Celebrate the joy of new life!
-Children are encouraged to bring a flower to adorn the cross.

 *Childcare for children 5 and under will be available beginning 30 minutes prior to the beginning of the service.